 'Saturday Night Live': THR's 1975 First Episode Review

 On Oct.
-11, 1975, Americans tuned in to sketch comedy series Saturday Night Live for the first time.
-Four decades later, the NBC series remains a pop culture powerhouse.
+11, 1975, Americans tuned in to NBC's sketch comedy series Saturday Night Live for the first time.
 The Hollywood Reporter's original Oct.
-14 review, which sketched out some imperfections in the debut show, is below.
+14 review is below.

 NBC's live late-night musical-comedy series, Saturday Night, got off to a less than auspicious start with comic George Carlin as the opening night host.
 The 90 minute show, which replaced reruns of The Tonight Show With Johnny Carson, was plagued throughout with a lack of exciting guests and innovative writing, helping to keep the debut at a lackluster pace.